ashutosh0712/resume/README.md

 Hands-on experience with API testing with FIS tools on the cloud.

-collaborated to Troubleshot package building issues in Wise Installer.
+Collaborated to Troubleshot package building issues in Wise Installer.

 Well-versed with industry standards.